JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 clearInterval(id)
 ```

-It’s common to call `clearInterval` inside the `setInterval` callback function, to let it auto-determine if it should run again or stop.
+It's common to call `clearInterval` inside the `setInterval` callback function, to let it auto-determine if it should run again or stop.
 For example this code runs something unless `App.somethingIWait` has the value `arrived`:

 ```
 const interval = setInterval(function() {  if (App.somethingIWait === 'arrived') {    clearInterval(interval)